AVSystem/scala-commons/docs/Analyzer.md

 Analyzer runs after typechecker inside the Scala compiler and applies its rules on every file.
 Every rule can be disabled or enabled to yield a compilation error, warning or info.
-It is recommended to use warnings with `-Xfatal-warning` option for the Scala compiler enabled and [silencer](https://github.com/ghik/silencer) plugin for warning suppression.
+It is recommended to use warnings with `-Werror` option for the Scala compiler enabled and `@nowarn` annotation for warning suppression.

 Here's a list of currently supported rules: